NFL, sports world reacts to injury to Bills' Hamlin - WHIZ News

 Many fellow NFL players and teams and others in the sports world quickly offered their support and prayers on social media for Buffalo Bills safety Damar Hamlin, who the NFL said was in critical condition after being transported to a hospital after collapsing on the field during Monday night’s game against the Cincinnati Bengals.
-Hamline was administered CPR on the field before being driven away in an ambulance.
+ESPN reported Hamlin was administered CPR on the field before being taken away in an ambulance.
+The game was suspended after Hamlin’s injury.

 —-